alxdavids/draft-privacy-pass/draft-privacy-pass.md

 ## Layout

 - {{overview}}: A generic overview of the Privacy Pass protocol based on VOPRFs.
-- {{browser}}: Instructions on how to integrate the Privacy Pass protocol into the browser setting.
-- {{exts}}: Extensions to the Privacy Pass protocol and browser integration that allow for more specific functionality.
+- {{exts}}: Extensions to the Privacy Pass protocol that allow for more specific functionality.
 - {{privacy}}: Privacy considerations and recommendations arising from the usage of the Privacy Pass protocol.
 - {{security}}: Additional security considerations to prevent abuse of the